 - C average in the minor

 Senior Experience in Ethnic Studies

-- ETST 695: Ethnic Studies Field Experience Includes work in the community, such as tutoring on the Oneida Reservation, accompanied by a written reflection on the experience.
-Must be supervised by an Ethnic Studies faculty member.
+- ETST 695: Ethnic Studies Field Experience accompanied by a written reflection

-- EDUC 565: Methods, Materials, and Assessment in Teaching English to Speakers of Other Languages
+- EDUC 595: Methods, Materials and Assessments in Teaching English to Speakers of Other Languages

 Courses - Ethnic Studies

 ETST 110: Introduction to Ethnic StudiesIntroducing interdisciplinary approaches to the study of race and ethnicity in mostly U.S. history and contemporary social issues.
 Topics including the emergence of ethnic studies as an interdisciplianary field; racial and ethnic formations in relation to colonization, slavery and migration; immigration; and resistance and social movements.
 Students learn through lecture/discussion with papers, presentations and exams.

 ETST 120: Modern Africa Since 1800The history of Africa from the end of the trans-Atlantic slave trade to the present.
 We will discuss the effects of abolition on Africa, the nature of pre-colonial African societies on the eve of conquest, the European "Scramble for Africa," the colonial era, African nationalism and decolonization, and the post-colonial period.
 Themes will cover social, political, economic, and religious history.